 Karl Heinrich Klingert lived in Wrocław in the years 1760-1828.
 He graduated from the high Protestant St. Mary Magdalene school in Wrocław, and was a teacher of physics and mathematics, both in this school and in today's Academy of Fine Arts.
 He made many models and instruments for experiments for a number of Wroclaw educational institutions, also for the Astronomical Observatory of the University of Wroclaw.

 Klingert was particularly interested in thermodynamics, fluid mechanics and applied physics.
 He conducted experiments with electricity and air.
-Among other things he invented: a pump that would release oxygen from water, compressed air lighter, underwater lamp, fire escape ladder and basket, thermometer and compass for the blind, arm prosthesis, rehabilitation exercises chair, wheelchair, compressor and cylinders.
+Among other things he invented: a pump that would release oxygen from water, compressed air lighter, underwater lamp, fire escape ladder and basket, thermometer and compass for the blind, arm prosthesis, rehabilitation exercises chair, wheelchair.

-His greatest work was built in 1797 first of that kind armored diving suit proposed for cleaning refuse from the bottom of the river Oder, and the exact plans for another suit, this time for scuba diving.
+His greatest work was built in 1797 first of that kind armored diving suit proposed for cleaning refuse from the bottom of the river Oder.
 Klingert’s works contributed to the development of a scuba diving practiced today by several millions people in the world.